 Find your PERFECT POSTGRAD PROGRAM

-A postgraduate diploma is a shorter qualification than a masters degree, although at the same academic level.
-Whereas a masters degree is made up of 180 credits (taken from exams, assignments, and so on), a postgraduate diploma is 120 credits.
-There is a shorter version of this too – a postgraduate certificate, which is 60 credits.
+A postgraduate diploma (PGDip) is more advanced than a bachelors degree and holds the same level of qualification as a masters degree, though takes less time to complete and only requires 120 credits.
 There are a variety of courses that come under the heading of a postgraduate diploma – it can be a vocational course, such as a legal practice course, or an academic course.